-Prof. (Dr.) Manoj Kumar Sinha, is the Director of Indian Law Institute.
-He did his Doctorate in International Law from Jawaharlal Nehru University, LL.M. from the University of Nottingham and LL.B from University of Delhi.
+Prof. (Dr.) Manoj Kumar Sinha is the Director of the Indian Law Institute.
+He did his Doctorate in International Law from Jawaharlal Nehru University, LL.M. from the University of Nottingham and LL.B from the University of Delhi.
 His areas of specializations are Human Rights, Constitutional Law, International Humanitarian and Refugee Law, International Criminal Law, International Law and International Institutions.

-He was offered prestigious visiting Professorship at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law, Sweden, for (2004-2005).
-Prior to joining the Indian Law Institute, he was teaching at the WB NUJS as Professor of Law (currently on leave).
+He was offered a prestigious visiting Professorship at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law, Sweden, for (2004-2005).
+Prior to joining the Indian Law Institute, he was teaching at the WB NUJS as a Professor of Law (currently on leave).

-His recent authored, edited and co-edited books include: Business and Human Rights (2013); International Criminal Law and Human Rights (2010); International Law: Issues and Challenges (2009); International Criminal Law: Issues and Challenges; (2009); Global Governance, Human Rights and Development (2009).
+His recent authored, edited and co-edited books include Business and Human Rights (2013); International Criminal Law and Human Rights (2010); International Law: Issues and Challenges (2009); International Criminal Law: Issues and Challenges; (2009); Global Governance, Human Rights and Development (2009).

-Legal Bites – Sir, trying minors as adults in serious cases like murder and rape, how effective do you think this law will be in the long run?
+Legal Bites: Sir, trying minors as adults in serious cases like murder and rape, how effective do you think this law will be in the long run?

 For me it has to be a reformative approach because they have a long way to go, they are the foundation of society, there has been a lot of application of mind over this law.
 It’s only the time which will say whether this law will serve its purpose.
 Upliftment of children, better education, and better environment will be more effective than simply putting law.

-Legal Bites – Sir, should there be an age limit for studying law?
+Legal Bites: Sir, should there be an age limit for studying law?
 What are your views on Rule 28 of BCI’s Legal Education Rules?

-Legal Bites – Sir, what are your views on Uniform Civil Code.
+Legal Bites: Sir, what are your views on Uniform Civil Code.

-Legal Bites – What are the suggestions you will like to give to our young readers.–
+Legal Bites: What are the suggestions you will like to give to our young readers?

-Legal Bites – Thank you so much sir, for your time and cooperation.
+Legal Bites – Thank you so much, sir, for your time and cooperation.